maumac/COURSERA_GETTING_AND_CLEANING_DATA/README.md

         set <- set[moveme(names(set), "Dataset first")]
         return(set)
 }

+# Finaly, the next two functions will calculate the means for each variable.
+# Every function indicates in its name how the information will be summarized:
+# this is, by subject or activity
 get_averages_by_subject <- function(x){
         subjects <- c("Subject_1", "Subject_2", "Subject_3", "Subject_4", "Subject_5", "Subject_6", "Subject_7",
                       "Subject_8", "Subject_9", "Subject_10", "Subject_11", "Subject_12", "Subject_13", "Subject_14",